crisbee/IntroToDataPowerOnDockerLab/README.md

 git push
 ````

+Now browse to your Git repo again and find the Dockerfile you just pushed to it.
+It's in the /mydp directory.
+You are building a library of your assets!

->Note: If you are interested, you can look at the commits to your repo on the GitHub web page.
+>Side Quest!
+Optional - If you are interested, you can look at the commits to your repo on the GitHub web page.
 The link to see them is in the upper left of the repos home page.
+They will show you who changed what when - line for line, character for character.

 # Push your image to Docker Hub.